rizagithub/rizagithub/README.md

-# Hi there, Riza 👋
+# Hello Everyone, Riza here👋
 ## About me:
 - 🌱 I’m currently learning PHP and Javascript
 - 👯 I’m looking to collaborate as Front End Developer